delcacho/COVID-19-Analytics/README.md

 US from  USAFacts.org, and regional level data for Spain straight from the PDFs the Health Ministry publishes daily and parsing it with tabula.

+In file utils/utils.py there are several functions to process these data sources and convert them to Pandas data frames.
+The function downloadSpainData might be particularly useful if you are interested in analyzing Spanish data because I don't know any source like USAFacts for Spain.
+Sometimes the ministry switches formats and breaks things, but hopefully the code is already quite resistant to those mischiefs.

 ## Dependencies

 There is a requirements.txt file that allows installing needed libraries (through pip install -r requirements.txt)